Loading...

 How to consume coffee with milk and sugar, english cheese on toast without glucose spikes

-Add a source of protein to your meal, such as a boiled egg or Greek yogurt, to help moderate blood sugar spikes.
+Add a source of protein to your meal, like a boiled egg or a handful of nuts.
+Protein can help slow carbohydrate absorption and reduce spikes.

 healthspan-mbl